-In January 2012, the Company received a &24,000 assessment from the Belgian tax authority related to the year ended December 31, 2008.
-The Company disagrees with the view and conclusions of the Belgian tax authority, believes it is unlikely that the Belgian tax authority would be able to successfully defend the proposed changes, and intends to vigorously contest the assessment.
-The Company filed a formal protest in the first quarter of 2012, contesting the Belgian tax authority's conclusions.
-In order to eliminate the accrual of additional interest on the assessed amount, the Company remitted payment of the entire assessment, plus interest to date of approximately &2,500, in the first quarter of 2012.
-If the Company is successful in its defense of this matter, such deposit earns 7% interest per year.
-In addition, during the fourth quarter of 2011, the Company received notification from the Belgian tax authority of its intent to increase the Company's tax base related to the year ended December 31, 2009.
-The Company believes the ultimate outcome of these actions will not have a material adverse effect on its financial condition but could have a material adverse effect on its results of operations in a given quarter or year.
+In January 2012, the Company received a $\[mathcal{e}\]$ 24,000 assessment from the Belgian tax authority related to its year ended December 31, 2008, asserting that the Company had understated its Belgian taxable income for that year.
+The Company filed a formal protest in the first quarter of 2012 refuting the Belgian tax authority's position and in order to eliminate the accrual of additional interest on the assessed amount, the Company remitted payment of the tax assessment, plus applicable interest of $\[mathcal{e}\]$ 2,912 (collectively, the "Deposit").
+In July 2012, the Company received notification of the Belgian tax authority's intention to extend the statute of limitations back to and including the tax year 2005.
+On September 10, 2012, the Company received notice from the Belgian tax authority setting aside the 2008 assessment and refunding the Deposit to the Company.
+Accordingly, the prepayment that the Company recorded in the first quarter of 2012 in the amount of the Deposit has been reclassified as a current other receivable as of September 29, 2012.

+Subsequent to the quarter ended September 29, 2012, the Company received notifications from the Belgian taxing authority of its intent to assess the Company under a revised theory for certain years in the extended statute of limitations period.
+The Company disagrees with the views of the Belgian tax authority on this matter and will continue to vigorously defend itself.
+Although there can be no assurances, the Company believes the ultimate outcome of these actions will not have a material adverse effect on its financial condition but could have a material adverse effect on its results of operations, liquidity or cash flows in a given quarter or year.

-There were no restructuring charges for the three months ended March 31, 2012.
-For the three months ended April 2, 2011, the Company recorded pretax business restructuring charges of \$6,813, of which \$6,347 was recorded as cost of sales and \$466 was recorded as selling, general and administrative expenses.
-The charges in 2011 primarily relate to the Company's actions taken to lower its cost structure and improve the efficiency of its manufacturing and distribution operations as the Company adjusted to current economic conditions.
+For the three and nine months ended September 29, 2012, the Company recorded pre-tax business restructuring charges of \$4,229 and \$12,455 of which \$2,984 and \$9,620 was recorded as cost of sales and \$1,245 and \$2,835 was recorded as selling, general and administrative expenses for the same periods, respectively.
+For the three and nine months ended October 1, 2011, the Company recorded pre-tax business restructuring charges of \$2,186 and \$15,513 respectively, of which \$1,185 and \$13,064 was recorded as cost of sales and \$1,001 and \$2,449 was recorded as selling, general and administrative expenses for the same periods, respectively.
+The charges for 2012 and 2011 primarily relate to the Company's actions taken to lower its cost structure and improve the efficiency of its manufacturing and distribution operations as the Company adjusts to current economic conditions.

-The restructuring activity for the first three months of 2012 is as follows:
+The restructuring activity for the nine months ended September 29, 2012 is as follows:

+Other

+Lease Asset write- restructuring

-Lease impairments Severance Other restructuring costs Total Balance as of December 31, 2011 \$10,956 2,378 1,511 14,845 Cash payments (882) (1,563) (192) (2,637) Balance as of March 31, 2012 \$ 10,074 815 1,319 12,208
+im pairments downs Severance costs Total

+Balance as of December 31, 2011 \$ 10,956 2,378 1,511 14,845

+Provision - Unilin Segment 138 1,775 38 1,951

+Provision - Mohawk Segment 6,687 4,069 (252) 10,504

+Cash payments (2,795) (4,996) (773) (8,564)

+Non-cash items (6,825) (6,825)

+Balance as of September 29, 2012 \$ 8,161 3,226 524 11,911